Béla Horváth: Biography

+Following the German occupation of Hungary on 19 March 1944, Horváth was removed from office in April and retired from government service.
+He subsequently withdrew from public life and spent much of the following months at the family's property in Parád.
+His removal preceded the principal period of the Hungarian authorities' mass deportations of Jews from the countryside.
+He returned to government service only after the formation of the Lakatos government in August 1944.

 On September 9, 1944, Béla Horváth was appointed Secretary of State for the Interior, and thus acting minister during the brief Lakatos government, as Minister Miklós Bonczos was ill and unable to fulfill his duties.
 In that capacity, Horváth collaborated with Swedish diplomat Raoul Wallenberg to save the lives of many Jews in Budapest.
 Horváth provided Wallenberg the use of the Ministry's printing press to prepare Swedish "protective passports," which identified the Hungarian Jewish bearers as Swedish subjects awaiting repatriation.
 Horváth also ordered Hungarian gendarmes to prevent the deportation from Hungary of any Jewish person, using force if necessary.
 With the Arrow Cross coup on October 16, 1944, Béla Horváth was dismissed from this position and placed under house arrest.

+Despite Horváth's dismissal and house arrest, Wallenberg visited him at his home on the night of 18 October 1944 and provided Swedish protective documents for Horváth and his family.

 After the war, the new socialist Hungarian government asked Béla Horváth to serve as Interior Minister, but he declined the offer.
 In 1951, Béla Horváth and family were exiled for several years to Hajdúdorog (Hajdú-Bihar County), but then returned to Budapest.

+In 1953, while Horváth was living in exile at Hajdúdorog, he was invited to Romania by his former schoolmate Petru Groza, then chairman of Romania's State Council, for a reunion marking the fiftieth anniversary of their 1903 graduation from the Reformed college in Szászváros.
+Groza subsequently intervened on Horváth's behalf, and Horváth's pension was restored.
+The reunion and Horváth's participation in it have also been documented in later Hungarian research based on school records and contemporary family recollections.

 Béla Horváth died in Budapest on 3 October 1978 and was buried at the Farkasréti Cemetery.